claudiotessa/University/2nd Sem/NLA/NLA Notes.md

 ## 2.4  Stopping criteria

 A practical test is needed to determine when to stop the iteration.
+The idea is to terminate the iterations